hakimel/reveal.js/README.md

 ```

 Limitations:
-- Only direct decendents of a slide section can be stretched
+- Only direct descendants of a slide section can be stretched
-- Only one descendent per slide section can be stretched
+- Only one descendant per slide section can be stretched

 ## PDF Export